 Non-copyrighted arcade music

-On the other hand, there is free or non-copyrighted music, which allows it to be used freely.
+On the other hand, there is free or non-copyrighted music, which allows you to use it freely.
 In general, this type of music is usually covered by a license to use, being the most common Creative Commons.
 These licenses are a way to protect the authorship of the work.

 Is there a difference between free and paid arcade music?